 In~\cref{fig:EqGF} we show the local spectral function $A_{\mathrm{avg.\, loc.}}(\omega)$ (averaged over sites) for all the $12$-site systems considered in the main text.
 Since direct calculation in the Lehmann representation is unfeasible due to memory constraints, $A(\omega)$ was obtained here by time propagation with the time-independent Hamiltonian.
-Since for finite systems the spectral function consists of a set of $\delta$-peaks, we used a Gaussian broadening of $\sigma_\omega=0.13$.
+Since, for finite systems, the spectral function consists of a set of $\delta$-peaks, we used a Gaussian broadening of $\sigma_\omega=0.13$.

-For the systems we considered that were with NN hopping only, the spectral function is particle-hole symmetric.
-This is not the case in the $12$-site chain with NNN hopping of $v'=0.5$ (as clearly seen in the~\cref{fig:EqGF}).
+In all systems where we only considered NN hopping, the spectral function is particle-hole symmetric.
+This is, however, not the case in the $12$-site chain with NNN hopping of $v'=0.5$ (as clearly seen in the~\cref{fig:EqGF}).